| | |

 You can usually find something you can achieve that will meet the first

 priority, and shift the remaining requirements to meet a later deadline.
+With priorities connected to a business goal, the stakes become clear

 to everyone involved.
 It becomes easier to manage scope, and the

+deadline no longer is arbitrary, unrealistic, or unnecessary.
 I first learned these lessons, not as a consultant, but within

 organizations.
 I learned to see the limitations placed on a project not